deepomicslab/crux/docs/theme.md

 If you only need to change a small part of an existing theme, you can also _extend_ a theme.
 Adding the `extends` key with a theme name to indicate that the current theme is an extension of a base theme.
-All colors and schemes from the base theme are available in the definition, so you can reference colors using `$` from the base theme.
+All colors and schemes from the base theme are available in the definition in the new theme, so you can reference colors using `$` from the base theme.
 If the current theme redefines a color or a scheme, it overwrites the one in the base theme.

 You can also _extend a color scheme_ when extending a theme.